Last Updated on June 3, 2026

 For a more detailed guide to Lisbon, read 3 days in Lisbon – best things to do on your first visit

-Day 5 – Train to Porto
+Day 5 – Train from Lisbon to Porto

 After exploring Portugal’s capital, it’s time to move on to Porto, the second biggest city in the country.
 While Porto shares many similarities with Lisbon, it definitely has a more of an old city feel.

-Lisbon and Porto are 310 km (192 miles) apart and traveling between both cities couldn’t be easier.
-The journey time is between 2.5 – 3.5 hours, depending on whether you choose the Express ( Alfa Pendular ) or Intercity train ( Intercidades ).
 In Lisbon most trains leave from Santa Apolonia station and arrive in Porto’s Campanhã station.
-Some trains also stop at São Bento, which is right in the city’s center, but the Express trains do not!
-However, you can then take a short, 10 minute train ride from Campanhã to São Bento, which is included in your ticket price.
+Some trains also stop at São Bento, which is a station in the center of Porto, but the Express trains do not!
+If you arrive in Porto on the Express train, you can take a short,10 minute train ride from Campanhã to São Bento, which is included in your ticket price.
 Here’s the detailed train schedule and fares.

 If you are traveling in high season, I recommend pre-booking your train ticket.
 This will also save you money, as tickets get more expensive closer to your departure date.